kfgodel/diamond/README.md

 ==============
 Where your reflection shines better

-A Java project that defines an alternative API to do reflection on java classes in order to reduce the verbosity needed, and offer a simple dsl for common cases.
+A Java project with an alternative API to do reflection on java types in order to reduce verbosity, and offer a simple dsl for common cases.
-It also adds some operations not available on native reflection
+It also adds some operations not possible with native reflection

 Status: `Experimental`